Student Exploration Pollination Flower To Fruit

 H3: Structural Adaptations of Floral Design

 The arrangement of petals, stamens, and pistils is a masterclass in evolutionary engineering.
-Petals, often vibrant and patterned, act as visual lures tailored to specific pollinators.
+Petals, often vibrant and patterned, act as visual lures suited to specific pollinators.
 Bees, for instance, are drawn to ultraviolet patterns invisible to humans but guiding them to nectar-rich centers.
 Tubular flowers, like those of foxgloves, cater to long-tongued bees and

 H2: Threats to Pollination and Conservation Efforts